 Humanitarian Futures: Still here, still human – what next?

-Join us for a bold online discussion – honest, critical, and focused on the future of aid and humanitarianism.
+You are invited to a bold online discussion – honest, critical, and focused on the future of aid and humanitarianism.

 Promotional graphic for a Humanitarian Leadership Academy panel event titled Humanitarian Futures: Still here, still human – what next? happening on 10 December 2025, 14.00-15.30 UTC, with Zoom registration details.